 “You don’t know the way back to your own ship?”
 Flowers asked.

 Nyx looked around.
 There was a screen for visitors on the wall, but it had the same Security Lockdown message as every other electronic readout on the station.
 If there were any other guideposts planned for this station, they hadn’t been installed yet.
 “I know the way back, I just don’t know how to get from this level to the one we’re supposed to be on without an elevator.
 Let’s go this way,” she said, picking the path that led into the heart of the station on the theory that they’d be more likely to run into someone who knew the right directions.
-Let than a minute later, they stopped dead, unable to keep going because the corridor in front of them was blocked by a press of bodies.
+Less than a minute later, they stopped dead, unable to keep going because the corridor in front of them was blocked by a press of bodies.

 Two security officers, both Centaurian, were backed up against a wall.
 They had similar carapaces, dark reddish-brown with a pattern of pale grey flecks–probably sisters.
 They were flanking an Eridani in business attire and a nametag that marked her as part of station management.
 A small mob had gathered around them.
 The Eridani had planted herself in front of a door in the wall and was speaking in the measured, careful voice of someone who didn’t have any better weapons than words.